-Although there are still votes to be counted, there is no doubt that the Animal Justice Party made a great debut at state level at the South Australian election, held on 17 March 2018.
+There is no doubt that the Animal Justice Party made a great debut at state level at the last South Australian election, held on 17 March 2018.

 Let’s unpack the results a little, because there are two important numbers for small (growing) parties like ours: